-This gluten-free tart crust recipe is a snap to make but it looks like a fancy bakery dessert and tastes like a buttery shortbread cookie.
+Use this recipe to make a large tart or several smaller tartlet shells.
 Make it with plant butter for an easily dairy-free and vegan tart crust.
-Get the lemon tart recipe here.
+Shown here with lemon curd filling with more tart filling suggestions below.
 Thanks to Bob's Red Mill for sponsoring this post!

 The Gourmet Tart

-I make so many tarts that Sarah once said I should change my moniker to The Gourmet Tart.
-Not a bad idea!
-The reason I can't stop tarting around is all due to this easy gluten-free tart crust recipe that I've developed over the years.
-It's stupid easy to make – just whizz everything together in the food processor.
-Easy to form – just press it into the pan, no chilling or rolling required.
-And easy to eat – tender, buttery, and full of flavor from almond flour, oat flour, and vanilla.
+This almond flour tart crust recipe is stupid easy to make – just whizz everything together in the food processor.
+It's easy to form – just press it into the pan, no chilling or rolling required.
+And it's easy to eat – tender, buttery, and full of flavor from almond flour, oat flour, and vanilla.

-Tart Crust Ingredients
+Almond Flour Tart Crust Ingredients & Substitution Suggestions

 - Butter moistens the dough, forming big crumbles that are easy to press into the pan.
 You can use plant butter for a vegan & dairy-free tart crust, you'll just need to lower the salt a little if your butter is salty.